gerganajordanova/Programing-fundamentals-Homework/Dictionaries and Lists -more exercices/exercices-description.md

-# Problem 1.More Exercises: Dictionaries and Lists
+# More Exercises: Dictionaries and Lists

 Problems for exercises and homework for the [&quot;Programming Fundamentals&quot; course @ SoftUni](https://softuni.bg/courses/programming-fundamentals).